Kauai: The Food that Keeps Me Coming Back

 Java Kai: Breakfast options and good coffee.
 Smoothies and healthy choices on an island where you might over indulge.
 Java Kai is a mindset, and seating is limited.
 (Yelp)

-Small Town Coffee, Kapaa.
+Mokihana Coffee, Kapaa.
 This is a coffee food truck, located on the west side of the highway.
 The beans and the brewing method results in a really great cup of coffee on the island.
 Really just fantastic stuff.
 Cup sizes are small, so size up a cup or expect a short for their small.
 The fact that it is central to almost everyone means you’ll drive by it at least once while you’re visiting.
 (Yelp)

-Sunrise Cofee, Kapaia.
+Sunrise Coffee, Kapaia.
 Another coffee truck, this one is black, and parked in a large lot with some seating.
 Their regular coffee is good, but their star drink is a vanilla macadamia nut latte, which can be ordered with macadamia nut milk to make something really special.

 Not too sweet, with a strong espresso flavor, their espresso drinks are crafted extremely well and they’re never too busy.
 (Yelp)

-Best Coffe: Ha Coffee,
+Ha Coffee, Lihue

-There was a time when Ha Cofee had a Right Slice Pie vending machine in their coffee shop on Rice St. The best pie and the best coffee on the island in one location.
+There was a time when Ha Coffee had a Right Slice Pie vending machine in their coffee shop on Rice St. The best pie and the best coffee on the island in one location.
 That’s a magic memory of a place and time in Kauai.
 Thank you Ha.

 Closing Thoughts